 UPDATE: The Law and Legal Research in Lesotho

-Tebello Thabane holds a B.A (Law), LL.B from the National University of Lesotho and an LLM in Human Rights and Democratisation in Africa from the Centre for Human Rights (University of Pretoria).
-Tebello is an academic at the University of KwaZulu Natal, Durban, South Africa.
+Itumeleng Shale is a senior lecturer and researcher at the National University of Lesotho.
+She holds an L.L.B. from the National University of Lesotho and an L.L.M. in Human Rights and Democratisation in Africa from the Centre for Human Rights University of Pretoria and a Ph.D. from the University of the Witwatersrand.

 Table of Contents